aces/Loris/modules/dashboard/test/TestPlan.md

     more important to check without this permission.
     [Automate Test]
 15. Verify that if a user has 'issue_tracker_reporter / issue_tracker_developer' permission,
-    the issue tracker panel should be found without this permission.
+    the issue tracker panel should not be found without this permission.
     [Automate Test on Travis_CI]
 16. Verify that if a user has 'User Management / Survey Participant Management' permission, the number of pending account approvals is displayed in the My Task panel.
 This should be the number of entries in the User Account